beldenschroeder/vhg/README.md

 To start the development server run `pnpm exec nx serve vhg`.
 Open your browser and navigate to http://localhost:3000/.

-### Run app locally in a Docker container in production mode
+### Run app locally in a container in production mode

+> NOTE: If you prefer to make updates to the app, you can give a new version tag to image by updating it in _/apps/vhg/project.json_, building the project again and run the Docker image again, as shown earlier.

+#### Running with Docker Desktop

-Be sure to install and run [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+If you prefer to run Docker Desktop, be sure to install and run [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 After the Docker Desktop's Deamon is running, start the app in a Docker container locally in production mode, run